StarRocks/starrocks/sql-reference/sql-functions/How to Write Functions Documentation.md

 > - *The format is* `*parameter*`*:* `*description*` *+* `*data type*` *(please list all the data types supported).*
 > - *The description must include information, such as parameter description, value format, value range, whether this parameter is required, formats and units when different data types are used.*
-> - *The data types must be capitalized, for example, DATETIIME.*
+> - *The data types must be capitalized, for example, DATETIME.*

 ## Return value